radanalyticsio/oshinko-webui/README.md

 ### Running the app during development

-You'll need to have a node environment installed.
+You'll need to have a node environment installed (developed using NodeJS v6.3.1).
-You might prefer to use nvm (https://github.com/creationix/nvm) to manage my node environment.
+You might prefer to use nvm (https://github.com/creationix/nvm) to manage your node environment.
 Once that is set up, you can run the following:

     npm install